Smertig/banana/docs/api/tg/types/message.rst

    .. cpp:member:: optional_t<string_t> text

    Optional.
-For text messages, the actual UTF-8 text of the message, 0-4096 characters
+For text messages, the actual UTF-8 text of the message

    .. cpp:member:: optional_t<array_t<message_entity_t>> entities

    Optional.
 For text messages, special entities like usernames, URLs, bot commands, etc. that appear in the text

+   .. cpp:member:: optional_t<link_preview_options_t> link_preview_options

+   Optional.
+Options used for link preview generation for the message, if it is a text message and link preview options were changed

    .. cpp:member:: optional_t<animation_t> animation